omearac/reactive-kafka-microservice-protobuf/README.md

 The following diagram shows the 4 Akka Streams which are created (in green), along with the Akka Actors which serve as the Sinks (for consumer Streams) and Sources (for producer Streams).
 The Akka Actors and Akka Streams are integrated using `Source.queue(_,OverflowStrategy.backpressure)` for the producer Streams and `Sink.actorRefWithAck` for the consumer Streams so that we have full backpressure both ways as per the Akka [documentation](http://doc.akka.io/docs/akka/2.4.16/scala/stream/stream-integrations.html).

 There are two Kafka topics **TestDataChannel** and **AppEventChannel** on the Kafka message broker.
-Then, (case class) messages `KafkaMessage` and `ExampleAppEvent` are converted to JSON and are published/consumed to/from their respective Kafka topics.
+Then, (case class) messages `KafkaMessage` and `ExampleAppEvent` are converted to binary messages via auto generated code by ScalaPB and are published/consumed to/from their respective Kafka topics.

 ![alt tag](https://raw.githubusercontent.com/omearac/reactive-kafka-microservice-template/master/images/app_stream_flow.gif)